telus/tds-core/docs/src/html/3-Foundational-Elements/4-grid.md

     </div>
 </div>

+There is also a reset class for each viewport size, e.g.: `offset-small-0`, `offset-medium-0`.

 ### Combining columns

 Column helpers can also be combined to customize the width at each breakpoint.
 The following example creates equal width columns in the large viewport, un-even columns in the medium viewport, and two separate rows at the smallest viewport.